Give your AI coding agent direct access to evaluation tools.

 Provider compatibility

 What works with what today.
 PII detection is regex-only and runs everywhere.
-LLM-judge tools (faithfulness, hallucination, relevance, etc.) and the pdfhell vision benchmark currently support three frontier providers natively; OpenRouter + local Ollama adapters are queued for the next release.
+LLM-judge tools (faithfulness, hallucination, relevance, etc.) support the three frontier providers plus OpenRouter and local Ollama.
+PDF Hell and the multimodal evaluators also support known vision-capable Ollama models, with PDFs rasterised locally before the request.

 | Provider | LLM judge | PII | PDF Hell | Multimodal |